open-pioneer/trails-starter/docs/tutorials/HowToUseProperties.md

     The key must be the exact name of the package.
     The properties defined here should be supported by the package.

-Thats it.
+That's it.
 After reloading the application, pressing the button now prints:

 ![Console contains the property's custom value.](./HowToUseProperties_CustomBackendUrl.png)

 ## Providing TypeScript support

-Writing raw JSON objects as in **(2)** above can be error prone.
+Writing raw JSON objects as in **(2)** above can be error-prone.

 Consider exporting a TypeScript interface that matches the properties defined by your package: